Episesarma versicolor: Feeding

+Migration

+E. versicolor burrow when the tide is low in day time, unless heavy rainfall forces them out of the burrows.
+When the tide is high, the larger crabs climb up trees, while smaller crabs stay burrowed.
+They can climb as high as 6m up.
+The crabs do not feed while they stay up on the trees, which indicates that they migrate to avoid predators during high tide.
+Predators such as fish and hard-shelled crabs can enter the larger burrows of E. versicolor, which forces larger individuals to climb up trees.
+However, while on the trees, E.versicolor are vulnerable to terrestrial predators and avoid detection by staying motionless on the tree trunks.

+Communication

 Episesarma versicolor utilize three different sounds when communicating and competing with each other in the form of rapping, vibrating and leg stamping.
 Each form communicates a different message.
 Rapping is the action of repeatedly hitting their claws against the substrate.
 It is generally observed in displays of territory defense against other individuals.
 Leg stamping is when the leg repeatedly strikes against the substrate.
-Leg stamping has been observed when used to show dominance for mates or territory, even when the Episesarma versicolor are fighting it is observed that they will still utilize leg stamping in their fights.
-Vibrating is the action of Episesarma versicolor raising one of their legs and vibrating it in the air rapidly.
-This behavior is utilized by Episesarma versicolor after competition between species resembling a victory dance against competition.
+Leg stamping has been observed when used to show dominance for mates or territory, even when the E. versicolor are fighting it is observed that they will still utilize leg stamping in their fights.
+Vibrating is the action of E. versicolor raising one of their legs and vibrating it in the air rapidly.
+This behavior is utilized by E. versicolor after competition between species resembling a victory dance against competition.

+Commercial fisheries

+E. versicolor is an important part of commercial fisheries in Southeast Asia.
+They are harvested by hand and often pickled in vinegar and/or salt solutions to be eaten with rice or deep fried.
+Due to their popularity in Thailand, they are being overfished.
+18,000 tons of sesarmid crabs like E. versicolor are harvested from mangrove habitats and are consumed by Thai people.
+12,000 tons of crab harvested annually from the Thai mangroves cannot keep up with domestic demand.
+Hence, Thailand imports at least 6000 tons of sesarmid crabs from the neighboring countries of Myanmar and Cambodia.